malimccalla/cv/README.md

 #### Software Development

 Over 5 years of experience in developing digital products and services has taught me the importance of writing clean maintainable code.
-Following industry best practices comes naturally to me and I believe that the best code is the easy to understand and easy to delete.
+Following industry best practices comes naturally to me and I believe that the best code is easy to understand and easy to delete.
 With experience across the entire stack, I am comfortable in both frontend and backend positions.
 My current areas of interest include container orchestration tools such as [Kubernetes](https://kubernetes.io/) and component-driven design tools such as [Framer](https://www.framer.com/).

 #### Product Management